Parveen-Patel/Excel-Toolbox/README.md

 Tired of manually dragging column borders to fit your data?
 You can use a simple VBA macro to automatically adjust all columns to the right width.
+🎯 What It Does
+Automatically adjusts all columns so that the content fits perfectly.
+Eliminates the need to manually stretch or double-click column borders.
+Works across the entire worksheet in one click.
 ---

 ## 📝 Steps